dahoum/xn--mrovingiens-bbb.fr/README.md

 This is a collection of my intellectual pursuits.
 Fresh as well as past.
 I am merging several 1 000s of notes from different sources.
 It might take a while.

+You will see, that the content is leading and that the form is like the 1995 Internet.
+I do not plan to change that.

 # Table of Contents

 ## Русский